Nerve Damage

 Nerve Damage is a compilation album by American metal band Skinlab, released in 2004.
 It is a 2CD collection of rare and unreleased material, including a live set, demos, remixes, alternate mixes, and two new tracks.

+Reception

+Blabbermouth rated the album seven out of ten, stating "this is a cool enough celebration of a band unwilling to plough the same old furrow ad infinitum".
+Chronicles of Chaos gave it a rating of seven out of ten.